KlaybisAsllani/Fault-Detection-System-for-Hydraulic-rig/README.md

 # Fault Detection System for a Hydraulic Rig Setup

 ## Overview
 This project is designed to monitor and indentify faults in the chemical processes of a hydraulic rig.
 The parameters observed are temperature, pressure, flow rate, and pH.
-"Condition monitoring of hydraulic systems", a comprehensive dataset from UCI, is used.
+"Condition monitoring of hydraulic systems", a comprehensive public dataset from UCI, is used.
 Machine learning models like Scikit-learn and RandomForestClassifier are employed to diagnose the type and severity of faults, providing early warnings.
 Also included is a web-based interface for easy interaction and visualization.

 ## Dataset Citation
 Helwig, N., Pignanelli, E., & Schtze, A. (2015).
 Condition monitoring of hydraulic systems [Dataset].
 UCI Machine Learning Repository. https://doi.org/10.24432/C5CW21.